-Form Teachers will meet the pupils in registration between 8:30am and 9:00am.
-Children should use Google Classroom to access work daily.
+Form Teachers will meet the pupils live on Google Meet for registration between 8:40am and 8:55am.
+Children should use Google Classroom to access work daily with teachers using Google Meet to deliver their lessons live.
 Within Google Classroom the pupils can use the class front page, known as the 'Stream', to ask their teachers any questions they may have and to maintain contact with their teachers.
-The 'Classwork' tab enables children to access their work which is set according to the amended timetable.
+The 'Classwork' tab enables children to access their assigned work which is set according to the amended timetable.
 Teachers will be available within the allocated lesson time to assist with questions that the children may have.
 Private comments and feedback between pupil and teacher can be given within assigned work.